-"But now I am going to Him who sent Me" (vs. 5) -- Jesus had customarily spoke in these terms, referring to the Father as the One who sent Him (5:24,30,36-38; 6:39,44,57; 7:16-18,28,29,33; 8:42; 10:36; 13:20; 14:9,24; 15:21; cf. 15:28).
+Vs. 5 - But now I am going to Him who sent Me -- Jesus customarily spoke in these terms, referring to the Father as the One who sent Him (5:24,30,36-38; 6:39,44,57; 7:16-18,28,29,33; 8:42; 10:36; 13:20; 14:9,24; 15:21; cf. 15:28).
 This language served to emphasize: (1.)
 His divine, preexistent origin in eternity; (2.)
 His present dependent relationship upon the Father; (3.) that He had a strong, conscious sense of mission, i.e., He was here to accomplish some thing(s) as a representative of the Father; and, (4.)
-He would return to Him who sent Him, to a place that they (the disciples) could not presently come. "...and none of you asks Me, 'Where are you going?" -- Initially, Peter had asked Jesus in these exact words (13:36).
-Possibly Jesus' seemingly terse response to him, ...and the prophetic warning that he would deny Jesus before morning..., had made Peter introspective, or at least somewhat withdrawn.
+He would return to Him who sent Him, to a place that they could not presently come. and none of you asks Me, "Where are you going?" -- Initially, Peter had asked Jesus in these same words (13:36).
+Possibly Jesus' seemingly terse response to him, and the prophetic warning that he would deny Jesus before morning, had made Peter somewhat introspective, or at least somewhat withdrawn.
 He had become uncharacteristically quiet since that interchange.
-No one else was continuing this line of inquiry.

-"But because I have said these things to you, sorrow has filled your heart" (vs. 6). -- Jesus had not encouraged speculation as to where He was going, being more concerned to clearly prepare them for what was to take place.
+Vs. 6 - But because I have said these things to you, sorrow has filled your heart -- Jesus had not encouraged speculation as to where He was going, being more concerned to clearly prepare them for what was to take place.
 Since He had announced that He would be leaving, the focus of the evening's teaching revolved around what would happen to them, how they would manage.
 They certainly were sad and confused by all of this.
 In spite of all He had said to prepare them for this day, they did not understand what would soon happen.